Is the keto diet the best for weight loss?

 - By not consuming carbohydrates, your body uses fat for energy – this is called ketosis.

-- Following a keto diet can lead to weight loss, but whether the weight loss is maintained is unclear.
+- Following a keto diet can lead to weight loss initially, but it will be difficult to keep the weight off.

 - A keto diet is highly restrictive, which makes it unsustainable in the long term.
 It can also lead to nutrient deficiencies and unpleasant symptoms.